Master of Business Administration

 "I debated long and hard about whether an MBA is really worth it.
 Was it really going to shape my career the way I wanted it to?
 Is it really worth the time and money?
 Shortly after I began, I acquired a raise just for starting my MBA, and later took a position that was only available to me because of my in-progress MBA, further boosting my salary.
 As a result, my MBA will soon pay for itself.
 What I’m learning has opened my eyes to just how far I can take my career, and has given me the tools and network I need to get started."

 About the Program

 The MBA program is designed to provide a well-rounded graduate education in business, helping you further develop your skills and understanding of finance, operations, information systems, marketing, economics, and accounting.
-You’ll complete your coursework through a combination of classroom, online, competency-based, and experiential components.
+You’ll complete your coursework through a combination of classroom, online, competency-based, and experiential components, and you will have access to a variety of centers and involvement opportunities on campus.
 Throughout the program, you’ll receive personalized mentoring from highly qualified faculty with expertise in technology, entrepreneurship, banking, marketing, business analytics, and more.
 The MBA is intentionally flexible and you can start the program in August, January, or May—whichever fits best into your life.
 When you graduate, you’ll not only be prepared to be successful as a leader at the senior level of an organization, but you’ll also have the ability to adapt to ever-changing social, technological, and economic conditions.